kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/README.md

 - We will do a review of the project in the middle of the project and give you some feedback on what to improve

-- You can model your working set up after contributors to Sorrentum https://github.com/sorrentum/sorrentum/blob/master/docs/onboarding/sorrentum.set_up_development_environment.how_to_guide.md
+- You can model your working setup after contributors to Sorrentum https://github.com/sorrentum/sorrentum/blob/master/docs/onboarding/sorrentum.set_up_development_environment.how_to_guide.md

 ## Pre-requisites